 Sometimes, it’s not immediately obvious who caused an accident.
 This is common in multi-car pile-ups or slip-and-fall cases where the other party denies responsibility.
 Proving who was at fault and how much you should receive for your injuries is a complex process.
 A lawyer knows the laws and how to build a strong case.
 They will handle the investigation, gather evidence like police reports and witness statements, and work to clearly establish liability.
 Having a legal professional with deep experience in personal injury law on your side is critical when fault is disputed.

-When the Insurance Company Is Being Unfair
+If the Insurance Company Is Fighting Your Claim

 It’s important to remember that insurance companies are businesses.
 Their goal is to protect their bottom line, which means they often try to pay you as little as possible.
 You might get a quick, lowball settlement offer, or an adjuster might try to suggest your injuries aren’t as serious as they are.
 A skilled lawyer ensures your injury and suffering are taken seriously so you can get fair payment.
 They will handle all communications with the insurance company, protecting you from pressure tactics and fighting for the full amount you deserve.
 If you feel you’re not being treated fairly, it’s time to get in touch with an attorney.